LolitaDias/Pandas-Analysis-of-the-fantasy-game-Heroes-of-Pymoli/README.md

 ## Background

-3. Inside your local git repository, create a directory for the Pandas Challenge you choose.
-Use folder names corresponding to the challenges: **HeroesOfPymoli** or  **PyCitySchools**.

 4. Add your Jupyter notebook to this folder.
 This will be the main script to run for analysis.